cdvv1234/Python_Project/生活工具/運彩追蹤通知/README.markdown

 ## Notes
 - **LINE API Setup**: Ensure LINE Messaging API credentials are correctly configured, or notifications will not work.
-- **PTT Age Restriction**: The script automatically bypasses PTT’s age verification by setting the `over18` cookie.
 - **Error Handling**: Includes basic error handling; errors (e.g., network issues) are logged to the console and notified via LINE if possible.
 - **Data Storage**: Tracked posts are saved in `tracked_posts.json` to prevent duplicate notifications.
 - **Thread Safety**: Uses threading for the main loop and system tray, ensuring stable operation.

-## Troubleshooting
-- **LINE Notifications Not Received**:
-  - Verify `LINE_CHANNEL_ACCESS_TOKEN` and `LINE_USER_ID`.
-  - Check network connectivity.
-- **Script Unresponsive**:
-  - Review console output for error messages.
-  - Ensure dependencies are installed correctly.
-- **Icon Not Displaying**:
-  - Confirm `icon.ico` exists in the script directory, or remove it to use the default icon.

-## Contributing
-Contributions are welcome!
-Please submit issues or pull requests via GitHub.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details (if available).